RSpec

 RSpec::Core::Example.prepend(RSpecGenerateDescriptionMonkeyPatch)

-With this in place, the previous example will generate the deterministic description it { is_expected.to eq(something.id) }, which will work correctly with all of Captain's features.
+With this in place, the previous example will generate a deterministic description that will work correctly with all of Captain's features.